RomainPastureau/find_delay/README.md

                  · Modified the graph plot when the max correlation is below threshold · Minor corrections in docstrings
 1.0 (2024-04-12) · Initial release

+If you detect any bug, please contact me following [this link](mailto:r.pastureau@bcbl.eu).

+Thanks :)